aqthai/credit_card_data_visualization/README.md

-# cc_capstone
+# Credit Card Visualization
-Data engineering project that extracts data from a json api and files to visualize correlations.
+Here's how I would extract, transform, and load data from a json api and multiple files to visualize correlations.
 ![Dataflow](dataflow.PNG)
-Loan application and credit card datasets undergo ETL using Python, MariaDB, Apache Spark, and Python Visualization libraries.
+A thousand rows of loan application and credit card data were processed using Python, MariaDB, Apache Spark, and Python Visualization libraries.
 To run the virtual environment, open the terminal, go to this directory and activate the virtual environment with `Scripts\activate`
 Download dependencies with